typingincolor/reqbot/README.md

 `X-REQBOT-RESPONSE` this tells reqbot what response to send back

 ## Web App
-Reqbot has a web application at `/` which allows you to see the requests that reqbot has received.
+Reqbot has a separate web application which allows you to see the requests that reqbot has received.
+Details can be found [here](https://github.com/typingincolor/reqbot-web)

 ## Running reqbot